albertintech/apai/docs/congress/cmf/fema/why-not-condorcet.md

 STAR's two-stage structure -- scoring to determine finalists, automatic runoff to determine the winner -- ensures that the winner has both broad aggregate support (reflected in advancing to the top two) and majority preference against the other finalist (reflected in winning the runoff).
 This is not the Condorcet criterion, but it is a meaningful majority-confirmation mechanism that applies to every election, not only those where a Condorcet winner happens to exist.

 STAR enables the Act's Unified General Election Structure by tolerating large candidate fields without degradation.
-And STAR-PR extends the same ballot format and scoring logic to proportional representation, providing architectural coherence across all federal elections.
+And STAR-PR extends the same ballot format and scoring logic to proportional representation, providing architectural coherence across all congressional elections.

 ---